PHA

 The

-purpose of this assignment is to develop your adverse drug event assessment
+purpose of this assignment is to develop your adverse drug event assessment skills

-avoid writing about constipation from opiates, etc.).
-In general the paper
+about constipation from opiates, etc.).
+In general, the paper should be a few

-should be a few (length will vary depending on the ADE) double-spaced pages
+(length will vary depending on the ADE) double-spaced pages long (front side

 General